Menu Planning: Top Three Considerations for Success

 If there is one thing attendees take seriously, its food.
 They want fresh, creative and healthy menus that cater to a variety of dietary needs.

-22 per cent of attendees have some form of dietary requirement.
+Around a fifth (22 per cent) of attendees have some form of dietary requirement.
 At MCEC, we develop menu items that cater for six of the most popular requests: gluten free, nut free, vegetarian, vegan, dairy free and fructose friendly.
 Guests with dietary requirements have the same expectations in quality and variety of food, so plan accordingly - don’t make dietaries an afterthought.

 Variety is key, consider full day delegate packages that covers morning and afternoon tea, lunch, dinner and cocktail options.
 If your event runs over multiple days ensure you change up the items being served on consecutive days.

 Guest experience is something we all have front of mind when planning an event, what are your tips on elevating this in the F&B space?

 Your food should form part of the event experience and be a talking point for attendees.
 Think about the entire experience from the first morning coffee to the last evening wine.

 Deviate from standard cocktail food and create a point of difference.
 One way that we do this is through our interactive EAT stations, where we bring Melbourne’s street-food scene to life.
 The experience is fully immersive and fun!

 Consider small details such as creating quirky names for dishes, or how you could present and serve the food in a less traditional way.